JesperWhendin/JesperWhendin/README.md

 -->

 I’m currently learning .NET and as much as possible <br>
-connected to and relevant to it, for example:
+connected and relevant to it, for example:
 - C#
 - Entity Framework Core
 - ASP.NET